Introduction to Azure Storage

 - Spindle Anti Starvation

-With so much going in the backend, Azure ensures that the system is not only fault-tolerant but also consistent regarding performance and maintainability.
+With so much going on in the backend, Azure ensures that the system is not only fault-tolerant but also consistent regarding performance and maintainability.

 What is Blob Storage?

 Before getting into the definition of Azure BLOB storage, we first need to understand what is BLOB storage.
-BLOB stands for Binary Large Object and this type of storage is generally used for storing media like images, videos, etc.
+BLOB stands for Binary Large Object, and this type of storage is generally used for storing media like images, videos, etc.

 Microsoft offers three kinds of BLOB storage; they are as follows: